What's new for Office 2013 developers

 Office 2013 is the future of productivity.
 It is an exciting release for users and developers alike.
 Wherever you go, Office 2013 roams with you, incorporating your email, important documents, contacts, calendars, and personal settings on nearly any device, including touch-enabled experiences (see Figure 1).

-Apps for Office is detailed later in this article.
+Office Add-ins is detailed later in this article.
 Office 2013 introduces the following key components.

 Browser in Office